 Artificial lighting is an essential requirement for the aquarium hobby.
 Your tanks should not be positioned directly under natural light (sunlight) because of its dynamic nature and promotion of algae growth.

 Hence, artificial lighting is the only option here.
 Water wisteria performs better under moderate lighting maintained for at least 10 hours daily.
 Keep in mind that lighting not only accelerates Water wisteria’s growth rate but also helps in brightening the color of its leaves.

 Provide well-filtered water.
 Mechanical filters should be available for use in the tank.
 Filtration aids in keeping toxins out of the aquarium and supplying it with fresh oxygenated water.
 Select a mechanical filter that doesn’t cause too much surface splashing, this will ensure that the plants remain undisturbed by sudden movements in the water caused by the mechanical filter.

 Substrates are essential for aquatic plants growth and development.
 Therefore, choosing the right substrate is crucial for this plant.
 Nutrient-based substrate is ideal for Water wisteria.
 However, gravel-based and sand-based substrate can also be used if they are properly fertilized.

 When choosing gravels, it is essential that you consider fine gravels over larger-grained gravels since it will be a whole lot easier for the roots to attach to fine grains in order to firmly anchor the plant in place and also take-up nutrients.

 Provision of fertilizers (iron, nitrogen, potassium) and Co2 injections is not compulsory, but they can significantly help the plant grow healthily.

-Fertilizers (or root tabs – link to check the price on Amazon) help to promote fast growth and maintaining the good health status of the plant.
+Fertilizers (or root tabs) help to promote fast growth and maintain the good health status of the plant.
 Ensure that the plants receive fertilizers rich in iron as its deficiency causes the leaves to turn pale and yellowish.